JonnoC/CodeRAG/README.md

 🔍 **Smart Code Scanning** - Automatically analyzes your codebase and builds a detailed graph of all classes, methods, interfaces, and their relationships

+🧠 **Semantic Code Search** - Find code by functionality using natural language queries like "functions that validate email addresses"

 📊 **Quality Insights** - Calculates industry-standard metrics (CK metrics, package coupling, architectural patterns) to identify code smells and improvement opportunities

 🤖 **AI Integration** - Connects seamlessly with AI coding assistants through the Model Context Protocol (MCP), giving them deep understanding of your code structure